-- Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma - Counts as directed elective or elective for all diplomas
+Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma

 PHOTOGRAPHY I Digital Photography COURSE #406202

 Photography is a course based on the Indiana Academic Standards for Visual Art.
 Students in photography engage sequential in experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works, creating photographs, films, and videos utilizing a variety of digital tools and darkroom processes.
 They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and representational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.